 If you don’t mind uncomfortable sleeping spots, sure.
 Bring a sleeping bag and pillow if you'd like.
 If you can stay up for all 24 hours though, you are indeed a trooper.

-We are not offering reimbursement for travel.
+We are not offering reimbursement for travel at the moment, sorry.

 For more information on how non-developers can contribute to a hackathon, please explore these two links.

+Projects will be on Devpost, and we'll post winners to our website.
 If teams have loose ends to tie up they might meet to finish the project - it really depends on their availability.
 We encourage teams to keep on hacking even after the event is over!

 Please contact firstname.lastname@example.org if you have any questions or concerns.